 From here, your lawyer will work to flesh out a complete picture of the accident, including the roles of any other parties.
 They will then examine the law and the evidence to establish a liable party.
 Negotiations can take some time, but your lawyer will speak with other parties such as insurance agents and drivers in their pursuit of a potential settlement.

-The Law Offices of Anidjar & Levine Is here to help
+The Law Offices of Anidjar & Levine Is Here to Help

 Car seat laws in Florida can be difficult to assess and monitor.
 With so many possible situations unfolding in a car accident, victims often have trouble deciphering their role, both legally and financially.
-When you have a lawyer with our firm working on your case, you can rest confidently, knowing that they will defend you at every step of the way.
+When you have a lawyer with our firm working on your case, you can rest confidently, knowing that we will defend you at every step of the way.

 At the Law Offices of Anidjar & Levine, our attorneys are passionate about offering each one of our clients a comprehensive defense.
 As part of our legal services, we will examine relevant laws that may play a role in your case as we investigate the subjects of fault and liability.

-We work on a contingency-fee-basis, meaning you pay nothing upfront and nothing out of pocket.
+We work on a contingency-fee basis, meaning you pay nothing up front and nothing out of pocket.
 Also, if we do not achieve a settlement or judgment on your behalf, you pay nothing at all.
 If we secure a financial award for you, our fees come from your winnings.

 We will make it our mission to go after any potential settlement amounts that may be owed to you by liable parties.
 If you are dealing with a legal issue and you need assistance, you can reach us today by calling.
 You worry about getting better.
 We take care of everything else.
 Get started with a free consultation by calling 1-800-747-3733.